-We watch the highlight-reels of other moms’ lives.
-The ones who shower every day, who create Pinterest-worthy crafts, cook only real food meals, and have a date-night with their husbands every week.
-The ones with fabulous vacations, a social-justice issue they champion, and a thriving business that they want to share.
+We watch the highlight reels of other moms’ lives.
+The ones who shower every day, create Pinterest-worthy crafts, cook only real food meals, and have a date night with their husbands every week.
+The ones with fabulous vacations, a social-justice cause they champion, and a thriving business that they want to share.
 We turn off our phones feeling jealous, frustrated, or discouraged.

 Why?
 Sometimes (ok, most of the time), our reality looks a bit different.
 The house is messy and so are we.
 When our kids beg us for a homemade treat, we reach for refrigerated slice-and-bake cookies.
 And we just ordered pizza for supper, again.
 Sometimes we can’t afford a nice vacation.
 We may care about what is going on in the world, but for now we are struggling to keep our little world from melting down in complete chaos.
 Running a business is the last thing on our minds.